 She trained at the Guildhall School of Music & Drama and now studies with Jennifer Rowley.
 Sophie has also sung in masterclasses with Ailyn Pérez, David Lomelì, Ken Benson, Peter Randsman, Stefan Loges, Emma Kirkby, Rudolf Piernay and Sarah Walker among others.
 Her early repertoire includes, Donna Anna, Micaëla, Liù, Valletto, Nurse Drummond/Sybil (A Soldier and A Maker); and in scenes Elettra, Rosalinde, Servilia, Violetta, Helena & Sophie.

-She is also completing an MA in European Literatures studying at the Humboldt-Universität zu Berlin, the Sorbonne-Université (Paris IV) and Università Ca' Foscari (Venezia).
-Sophie is fluent in English, German, French, Italian and Dutch.
+Sophie studied for an MA in European Literatures from the Humboldt-Universität zu Berlin, the Sorbonne-Université and Università Ca' Foscari and is fluent in English, French, German, Italian and Dutch.